Waseem3720/SQE-Project/README.md

 # SQE-Project

 This is my SQE is Project
-Related to UI, API, Uunit Testing
+Related to UI, API, Uunit Testing  sdhhfjs